xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

         </tr>
         <tr>
             <td>Start-with()</td>
-            <td>The Start-with method finds the element which attributes value changes on refresh or any operation on the webpage.
-In this expression, the starting text of the attribute is used to find the element whose attribute changes dynamically.
-You can also find the element whose attribute value is static (not changing).</td>
+            <td>The start-with method finds the element which attributes value changes on refresh or any operation on the webpage.
+In this expression, the starting text of the attribute is used to find the element that attribute changes dynamically.
+You can also find the element that attribute value is static (not changing).</td>
             <td><code>//h3[starts-with(.,'We Care About')]</code></td>
         </tr>
         <tr>